3 S&P 500 Growth Stocks That Could Thrive Despite Trump’s Tariffs

 One stock in this sector that could be worth a look at present is Salesforce (CRM:NYSE).
 It’s a provider of customer relationship management (CRM) solutions that has around 150,000 customers worldwide.

 It’s worth pointing out that lots of other companies are working on agentic AI solutions.
-So, competition from rivals is a risk.
+So competition from rivals is a risk.
 With the CRM share price having taken a big hit recently, however, the risk/reward skew looks attractive.
 Currently, the stock’s price-to-earnings (P/E) ratio is in the low 20s – an attractive valuation for a world-class software company.

 2. Visa

-It also offers a wide range of value-added services beyond payment processing including fraud and risk management solutions, data analytics, and consulting services for financial institutions and merchants.
+Visa also offers a wide range of value-added services beyond payment processing including fraud and risk management solutions, data analytics, and consulting services for financial institutions and merchants.

 Now, this company could actually benefit from tariffs.
 If products end up costing significantly more because of the charges, Visa could see higher revenues due to the fact that it takes a small slice of every transaction.
 Of course, if tariffs lead to a consumer slowdown or global recession the company could be impacted negatively.
-However, one thing it has going for it here is that it’s not exposed to credit risk as it doesn’t issue credit cards itself.
+However, one thing Visa has going for it here is that it’s not exposed to credit risk as it doesn’t issue credit cards itself.

 Given Visa’s competitive advantages and long-term growth track record, the stock isn’t cheap.
 Currently, the P/E ratio here is about 30.
 This adds some risk to the investment case.
 However, in the long term, the stock should do well as the number of digital payments increases.